 Lake Tahoe is great year round as a family vacation destination with teens.
 It was one or our must stops on our California Road Trip.

 Take a look at VRBO for cabins and home rentals that encompass just about every side of Lake Tahoe.

 Do you have a food lover in your family?
 And truly, what family with teenagers doesn’t have a food lover?
-Take a look at these destinations for delicious food, exciting culture, and a full stomach. this is a family vacation your teenagers will thank you for.
+Take a look at these destinations for delicious food, exciting culture, and a full stomach.
+This is a family vacation your teenagers will thank you for.

 6. New Orleans

-New Orleans is an exciting mix of painting, creole, cajun, and distinctly unique American destination.
+New Orleans is an exciting mix of painting, creole, cajun, and a distinctly unique American destination.
 While I could place this on culture destinations with jazz clubs on every corner, I’m most excited about the food options in New Orleans.

 Here you can find oyster bars, Southern fried chicken, gumbo, crawfish, red beans and rice, and my favorite, jambalaya.
 New Orleans is also known for its beignets, fried dough dusted with lots of powdered sugar.
 Who wouldn’t like to get their fill of those?

 You can check out my full guide to New Orleans for your family vacation ideas with teens.

 For the meat lover in your family, head to Memphis, Tennessee where you can get every style of BBQ in the city.